Kurral/Kurralv3/README.md

 ### 3. MCP Security Testing 🚧 Phase 1: Q1 2026

 **Automated testing against the SAFE-MCP threat framework**

+All security testing is built on top of Kurral's capture and replay system, allowing attacks to be reproduced, compared, and audited deterministically.

 Kurral will systematically test deployments against critical MCP attacks: